Start-up checklist

 A business plan isn’t written once; it’s a living document that you return to periodically to help you spot potential pitfalls before they happen.

 Unless you want to work from home, you will need to find suitable premises.
-Take the time to learn about buying, leasing and maintaining business premises before you take any decisions.
+Consider the size and location of any potential sites and take the time to learn about buying, leasing and maintaining business premises before you make any decisions.